Vice President and Chief Information Officer

 Thirsk’s experience in higher education technology management is broad-based, covering such areas as technology strategic planning, applied research, network management, telecommunications, web services, and instructional technology.
 With an advanced IT platform of a complexity typically found only at large research institutions, Marist College provides Thirsk with ample opportunity to put this experience to use.
 He is responsible for all technology strategies, operations, and applied research.

 Thirsk has provided leadership for the Marist College Joint Studies projects – including a long-standing one with IBM – which are multidisciplinary applied research projects in advanced high-performance computing, open source software development and support, and converged networking.

-Thirsk, named to IDG’s Computerworld Premier 100 IT Leaders for 2013, currently serves on the Executive Committee of the Board of NYSERNet, the not-for-profit New York State Internet, education, research, and technology service organization.
-He is also founding Chair of the Board of Directors of the Ellucian Community Source Initiative (CSI).
+Thirsk who was named to IDG’s Computerworld Premier 100 IT Leaders for 2013, currently serves as Board Chair of NYSERNet.Org, the not-for-profit New York State Internet, education, research, and technology service organization.
+Thirsk also serves on the NEREN Board of Directors, the North East Research and Education Network that connects MIT, Harvard, Yale, and most of the R1 and state universities in New England.
+He was also founding Chair of the Board of Directors of the Ellucian Community Source Initiative (CSI).

 Bill received a BBA in Business Administration from George Washington University and an MBA from the New York Institute of Technology.
 He is also a Veteran of the United States Marine Corps.